 For starters, we cover an important and recent update to FAR 1.102-2(a)(4).
 Words matter…and these words matter a lot.

 The language changed from the government having to provide a “fair competitive environment” to now the government is to avoid giving an “unfair competitive advantage to a particular firm”.
-We outline why that means, and why it’s a big deal.
+We outline what that means, and why it’s a big deal.

 Then, we take this FAR language one step further, and apply it to one of the concepts in the FAR that specifically allows government folks to engage with industry.
 Namely, the Multi-Step advisory process.
 This is a formal, documented communication process that is specifically designed to happen during the MARKET RESEARCH ZONE….before the government releases the solicitation.